-Although there are many elements of well-being, the plan focuses on four directions:
+Although the elements of well-being are many, the plan focuses on four directions:

 - 1. Support for children, youth, families and seniors - 2.
 Access to affordable, nutritious food - 3.
-Access to high-quality and inclusive health, social and community services - 4.
+Access to high quality and inclusive health, social and community services - 4.
 Promoting inclusion, belonging and safety